joeshope/get_target_issues/README.md

 # Get Target Issues

-Creates a JSON file in current directory containing issues from your specified project.
+Creates a JSON file in current directory containing all issues as well as an issues count from your specified target.

 ## REQUIRED: